 |Study Period||Start date||Census date||WW date||End date|

-- Demonstrate adequate knowledge and understanding of the function and operation of machinery, emergency equipment, duties and responsibilities of the engine room personnel, requirements to ensure pollution prevention compliance and enhanced surveys.
+- Demonstrate adequate understanding of the function and operation of machinery, emergency equipment, duties and responsibilities of the engine room personnel, requirements to ensure pollution prevention compliance and enhanced surveys.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

-Online delivery in the form of lectures and tutorials via Zoom.
+Face-to-face delivery in the form of lectures and tutorials in the classroom.
+Recorded lectures/tutorials made available on MyLO.

 2 hrs / 3/ week for 10 weeks.
 Total Hrs 60.